Simon Ray, Chair

 After studies at Oxford and teaching in Ghana and the UK, Simon has spent a career working in international development.
-He has directed DFID programmes in Africa and Eastern Europe, working with governments, civil society, multilateral institutions and other donors.
-Over the years, he has helped to develop systems for improved project design, management and assessment and led in the launch of the UK Government’s Extractive Industries Transparency Initiative in 2003.
-Simon has worked in the European Commission in Brussels and was, most recently, on the Board of the European Bank for Reconstruction and Development, an international financial institution that supports projects from central Europe to central Asia.
-He supports the interests of his local community, is a continuing student of Russian and looks forward to contributing to HealthProm’s important mission.
+He has directed UK Department for International Development (DFID) programmes in Africa and Eastern Europe, working with governments, civil society, multilateral institutions and other donors.
+Over the years, he has helped to develop systems for improved project design, management and assessment and led the launch of the UK Government’s Extractive Industries Transparency Initiative in 2003.
+Simon has worked in the European Commission in Brussels and was, most recently, on the Board of the European Bank for Reconstruction and Development, an international financial institution that supports projects from central Europe to Central Asia.